 In need of some inspiration to revamp the heart of your home?
-Take a look at a few of our favourite light, bright kitchens.
+Take a look at a few of our favourite light, bright kitchens to help you on your way to a brilliant new kitchen.

 The Doughnut is a 120 layer print by Los Angeles painter Kenny Scharf, sprinkled with real diamond dust.
 A narrow window above the sink adds natural light and provides the perfect home for kitchen herbs to flourish.
 Click here for our article about this Hollywood glamour-filled home.